 In line with Old Dominion's vision of a multicultural university, The Filipino American Center responds dynamically and creatively to the academic, educational, cultural, and social concerns of Filipino Americans.
-It serves as a resource and research center for Philippine history and culture and the Filipino American experience.
+It serves as a resource and research center for Philippine society and culture and the Filipino American experience.
 It is a center for social interaction where Filipino culture and values are promoted, revitalized and celebrated.
 It serves as a cultural liaison to the University and the Hampton Roads communities.
 Its strategic location in the College of Arts and Letters allows for an integrated approach in crafting and encountering new avenues of culture with a distinctive academic orientation.

 Goals & Objectives

-- To serve as a resource center for the University, the Philippine/ Filipino American and the Hampton Roads communities;
+- To serve as a resource center for the University, the Filipino American and the Hampton Roads communities;

 - To organize cultural, education programs, lectures and seminars that highlight Philippine/ Filipino American culture in collaboration with other academic departments;